PrincetonUniversity/SPECFEMPP/docs/api/mesh.rst

+.. _mesh_interface:

 Specifications of the mesh interface
 =====================================

-In SPECFEM we define the mesh as a C++ struct.
-The mesh struct defines all the variables nacessary to compute mass and stiffness matrices.
-The mesh is decomposed into several logical structs which help keep the code concise/readable/maintainable.
-Below we define the mesh definition and its components.
+.. doxygenfile:: mesh.h
+   :project: SPECFEM KOKKOS IMPLEMENTATION

+..
 For performance reasons (specifically on GPUs), the mesh is mostly defined as struct of arrays.

+..
 Mesh struct defintion:

 .. note::
     ToDo: We might not need nproc in mesh struct